Sigmmma/c20/src/content/h3/h3-ek/readme.md

 * New commands `extract_unicode_strings` and `print_tag_to_XML` added.
 * Using the command `faux_farm_dillum` with the checkerboard setting will no longer trigger an assert.
 * Various improvements to the `export-tag-to-xml` command output.
+* The `build-cache-file` command now uses the flag use-fmod-data by default which should result in smaller cache files.

 ## Guerilla